fakhralwajih/DeepOnKHATT/README.md

 ## Overview
-A TensorFlow Implementation of [DeepOnKHATT: An End-to-End Arabic Online Handwriting Recognition System]
+A TensorFlow implementation of [DeepOnKHATT: An End-to-End Arabic Online Handwriting Recognition System]

 ## Environment Setup
 ```
 pip install -r requirements.txt
 ```

-## Data Prepreation
+## Data Preparation
 All handwriting samples have to be in the following format
 ```
 679.785826771654 70.0346456692913 0